-Taking into consideration that due to Colbún's issued capital structure, it is practically impossible to reach a unanimous agreement, as of each year-end the amount of the obligation with shareholders is determined, net of interim dividends that have been approved during the year and are recorded under "Trade and Other Accounts Payable" or under "Accounts Payable to Related Entities", as applicable, with a charge to Net Equity.
+As of each year-end the amount of the obligation with shareholders is determined, net of dividends that have been approved during the year and are recorded under "Trade and Other Accounts Payable" or under "Accounts Payable to Related Entities", as applicable, with a charge to Net Equity.

-Interim and final dividends are recorded as lower equity when they are approved by the competent organization, which in first place is generally the Company's Board of Directors, and in second place it is the responsibility of the Ordinary Shareholders' Meeting.
+Provisional and final dividends are recorded as lower equity when they are approved by the competent body, which in first case is generally the Company's Board of Directors, and in second it is the responsibility of the Ordinary Shareholders' Meeting.

 q.
-Environment - in the event of environmental liabilities, they are recorded on the basis of the current interpretation of environmental laws and regulations, when it is probable that a real obligation will be produced and the amount of that liability can be reliably calculated (Note 23.c).
+Environment - in the event of environmental liabilities, they are recorded on the basis of the current interpretation of environmental laws and regulations, when it is probable that a real obligation will be produced and the amount of that liability can be reliably calculated.